-First year courses will allow students to develop a grounding in general early childhood care and learning principles so that graduates can function as assistants in any early childhood setting with moderate support.
+All students accepted into the Early Learning and Child Care Program must initially be enrolled in the Certificate Program.
+This program consists of 11 courses, representing 36 credit hours.
+The program will allow students to develop a foundation in general early childhood care and learning principles so that graduates can function as assistants in any early childhood setting with moderate support.
+Students are eligible to receive a Certificate upon successful completion of the first year of the program.